How do I apply?

 Every class taken must have a grade.
 Classes that have notes such as T, TR, or CR will not be accepted.
 These notes generally refer to transfer classes.
 If an applicant attended one school and transferred to another and the new school only notes codes for transfer credit, the applicant must submit the transcript from the first school with the grade achieved.

 If an applicant is currently in an academic program and will not finish the program by the time of the application deadline we ask that the applicant submit the most up-to-date transcript information.
 We do not require that a program be completed at the time of application.
 In other words, we can make an admission decision with incomplete transcripts if an applicant is still finishing a program.
+However, the academic degree must be completed prior to enrollment at SIPA.

 What is the best way to stay informed about matters pertaining to admission and financial aid?